UMD-CS-STICs/CMSC388J-f20/p1/README.md

     between the second item and the first item must be equal to `grid_size`.
         Error message on failure: "Grid indexes do not match grid_size."

-    Arguments:
-    grid_indices -- A sequence of sequences of numbers grid_size -- An integer

     Example:
     ```python
     >>> validate_grid_indices((1, 3), 2)